GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 to customize your Cloud Logging logs for an
 [Anthos Multi-Cloud](https://cloud.google.com/anthos/clusters/docs/multi-cloud)
 cluster.
-In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to Cloud Logging, instead of utilizing default workload logs with your cluster.
+In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to [Cloud Logging](http://cloud.google.com/logging), instead of utilizing default workload logs.

 Unlike default workload logs, Fluent Bit allows you to customize your logs.
 Fluent Bit can also be used with specific applications or namespaces, as opposed